danya02/obsidian-wadayama-notes/Notes/People/At North of town/Utsuji Hidehisa.md

 The neurocalibrator can shift emotions, but for that, the owner has to connect it to something.

-Said that Matsuishi said the fox said that one of the citizens is very bad, so it told him to make a plan to "get rid of him". *We informed him that it was [[Nobuske]].*
+Said that Matsuishi said the fox said that one of the citizens is very bad, so it told him to make a plan to "get rid of him". *We informed him that it was [[Nobusuke]].*
 Matsuishi was scheduled to visit the [[Hospital]] to check the neurocalibrator when the neural implant machine was first installed.

 Is aware of some of [[Matsuishi's Notebook]]'s contents.